US STOCKS-Wall St falls on simmering Greece worries, tepid data

 * Seven of the 10 S&P sectors down

-Seven of the 10 major S&P sectors were in the red in late afternoon trading, after a positive opening on the last day of trading before a long weekend.
+Seven of the 10 major S&P sectors were in the red in afternoon trading, after a positive opening.

 IMF's warning comes as Greece readies for a Sunday referendum on an international bailout deal that Prime Minister Alexis Tsipras has urged voters to reject.